Skip to main content

 Solar

-There is almost no mains power in Zambia – falling river levels due to climate change have almost wiped out the country’s hydro-electricity infrastructure.
+There is little mains power in Zambia – falling river levels due to climate change have almost wiped out the country’s hydro-electricity infrastructure.
 Solar is the only way forward, but it is not cheap!

-It seemed such a huge task to raise £86,000 to build 15 homes that we didn’t believe we’d be able to equip them with solar lighting and solar water heating for another few years.
+It seemed such a huge task to raise the funds to build 15 homes that we didn’t believe we’d be able to equip them with solar lighting and solar water heating for another few years.

 However, last August, because of the power emergency, the Zambian government temporarily suspended import duty & taxes on all solar goods – cutting the price we’d have to pay by 50%.

-In Stage Three, we are refurbishing and up-grading our existing block of four small two-bedroom homes.
-We are making major internal structural adjustments to make better use of the space, and we are…
+In Stage Three, we refurbished and up-graded an old block of four small two-bedroom homes.
+We are made major internal structural adjustments to make much better use of the space.
+We replumbed, rewire…

 Stage Two completed